 To align with our observation that non-generalizable reliance is primarily located in the early layers, we apply a gradually decreasing regularisation strength $\lambda$, whereby earlier layers are assigned stronger penalties while later layers remain unpenalized:

 Finally, we sample $N$ reference points to improve the reliability of discovering an approximately convex feasible region in the layer representations, and define the regularisation loss as:

 To identify the spectral features with excessive influence, we separately mask $M$ equal-width frequency bands $B_m$, and calculate their associated losses $\ell_m$, similar to Section~\ref{section:3_3}.
-To restore the natural distribution, where semantic content plays a principal role in model perception, we downscale high-frequency components only when they exert greater influence than their corresponding low-frequency counterparts:
+To restore the natural distribution, where semantic content plays a principal role in model perception, we downscale high-frequency components whenever their influence exceeds the $\beta$-scaled influence of the adjacent low-frequency band:

 Subsequently, we perform an element-wise multiplication of the frequency scaling matrix $S$ with the magnitude spectrum $A$ obtained from the Fourier transform $(A,\Phi) \leftarrow \mathrm{FFT}(\delta)$, and reconstruct the jailbreaking perturbation via the inverse Fourier transform $\delta_{\text{rescaled}} = \mathrm{IFFT}\left((A \odot S) \odot e^{\mathrm{i}\Phi}\right)$.
 We integrate these two components into a standard PGD algorithm by first rescaling the abnormal frequency bands and then exploring broader layer representations.
 This design eliminates non-generalizable feature reliance and encourages a flatter loss landscape for the generated visual jailbreaking attacks, thereby enhancing their transferability.
-The detailed algorithm is summarised in Appendix~\ref{appendix:B}.
+The detailed algorithm is summarised in Appendix~\ref{appendix:D}.